tonyjunkes/cfml-tags-to-cfscript/README.md

 #### Building Tag Code on the Script Side

-> While we generally want to keep our presentation layer separate from our business logic, as briefly portrayed in [Keeping Tags in the View](https://github.com/cfchef/cfml-tag-to-script-conversions/blob/master/README.md#keeping-tags-in-the-view), there are some scenarios where we need to do string-building in a function, or similar, to later pass on for an alernate method of viewing in HTML, XML, an email etc.
+> While we generally want to keep our presentation layer separate from our business logic, as briefly portrayed in [Keeping Tags in the View](https://github.com/cfchef/cfml-tag-to-script-conversions/blob/master/README.md#keeping-tags-in-the-view), there are some scenarios where we need to do string-building in a function, or similar, to later pass on for an alternate method of viewing in HTML, XML, email etc.

-**Condiser these code examples...**
+**Consider these code examples...**

 _**Email**_